Aintree fixtures 1946 - 1989 and developments to the National meeting from 1976

 In 1980 the first day ended with a two and half mile novice chase named in honour of RED RUM.
 First run in 1977 this is not to be confused with the Red Rum Chase this event was staged for the last time in 1985.
 Amongst its winners in the eighties were future National runner DEER MOUNT in 1980, LITTLE BAY (1981) and FIFTY DOLLARS MORE who beat the useful COMBS DITCH in 1982.

 In 1989 another new event was added to proceedings, a two and a half mile handicap hurdle.
-Run initially as the Martell Handicap Hurdle it remains to this day and in 2019 was run as the Merseyrail Handicap Hurdle opening proceedings on day two.
+Run initially as the Martell Handicap Hurdle it remains to this day and in 2024 was run as the William Hill Handicap Hurdle and was the second event on day two.

 Lost races